NVIDIA data-center revenue in Q1 FY2027, up 92% year over year. Compute is $60.4bn of that; networking is the other $14.8bn.

 Range of estimates for annual AI revenue needed to validate the buildout by decade-end.

 The decisive metric is not token volume; it is gross profit after depreciation, power, and financing.
+No firm reports it.
+Apoorv Agrawal estimates the pool at ~$225bn for semiconductors, ~$40bn for infrastructure and ~$20bn for applications.

 This is the accounting lens in one sentence: usage is necessary, but not sufficient.
 A trillion tokens are good news only if they become durable gross profit and durable buyer ROI.
+The honest position is not that the number is unknowable.
+It is that nobody is obliged to publish it, so the best figure we have is one investor's estimate built on three margin assumptions.

 The useful scoreboard is boring, which is why it matters.